 Provides short term case management, support and advocacy, and referrals for housing related assistance to prevent homelessness.

-Long term case management services centered around housing needs for men, women and families suffering from severe and persistent mental illness that are homeless, exiting long-term care, participating in AOT treatment or are high Medicaid users.
+Long term case management services centered around housing needs for men, women and families suffering from severe and persistent mental illness that are homeless, exiting long-term care, participating in AOT treatment or high Medicaid users.
 Financial assistance and case management are provided to help individuals and families obtain and maintain independent housing in the community.